 This example shows the basic structure of an LSST Python unit test module,

-MemoryTestCase (the highlighted lines indicate the memory testing modifications):
+MemoryTestCase (the highlighted lines indicate the leak testing modifications):

 which ends up running the single specified test plus the two running as part of the leak test: